If you always break your New Year’s resolution within three days, you’re absolutely a 三日坊主.

 - Quitting smoking/drinking

-Since 坊主 (ぼうず, bouzu) in Japan shave their heads, it also refers to a buzz cut, as in 坊主頭 meaning ‘bouzu (shaved) head’.
-Also, some fashion magazines often refer to very short hairstyles as ‘オシャレ坊主’ meaning ‘fashionable bouzu hairstyle’, but this term annoys people with a bona fide shaved hair.
+Since monks in Japan usually shave their head, the word 坊主 (ぼうず) also refers to a buzz cut, as in 坊主頭 meaning “bouzu (shaved) head”.
+Some fashion magazines also call very short hairstyles オシャレ坊主’ (“fashionable bouzu hairstyle”), although this term may not sound acceptable for people with a bona fide shaved hair.

-Figuratively, 坊主 is also used to when you fish and don’t catch anything, as in ‘今日は坊主だった’ meaning ‘Today, I was bouzu (catching no fish)’.
-Among old people, 坊主 is also used when they talk to a kid in a somewhat condescending manner, as in ‘おい坊主, ここで何してる’ meaning ‘Hey bouzu (kid), what are you doing here?’ .
-This is because many kids in Japan used to shave their heads many years ago.
+Figuratively, 坊主 also means when you go fishing and don’t catch any fish at all, as in “今日は坊主だった” meaning ‘Today, I was bouzu (caught no fish)’.
+Among old people, 坊主 is also used when they talk to a kid in a somewhat condescending manner, as in “おい坊主, ここで何してる” meaning “Hey bouzu (kid), what are you doing here?”– this is because a lot of kids in Japan shaved their heads many years ago.

-I started running in the early morning, so I’ll try hard not to be ‘three-day monk’
+Since I started doing early morning runs, I’ll try not to be “a three-day monk”.

 synonyms: 飽きっぽい, 飽き性 (be easily bored)